samedskulj/NotesApp-Flask/README.md

 Beacuse this is is made using `FLASK` you will need to make your own database in `__init__.py` file.
 To do that just install `npm install flask-sqlalchemy` and initialize the database

+# Installation

+In `main.py` just run the program, and development server will pop up.
+The reason this app is not in production mode is beacuse of FLASK (not great for production)

 # Technologies

 * HTML/CSS